tsyaeger/tsyaeger.github.io/_posts/2018-10-23-pivot_to_js.markdown

 * You can see all listeners attached to an element with:  ```getEventListeners(‘#myId’)```

-Oh, and if you haven't already, you should checkout Chrome’s devtools debugging tutorial: [https://developers.google.com/web/tools/chrome-devtools/javascript/]
+Oh, and if you haven't already, you should checkout [Chrome’s devtools debugging tutorial](https://developers.google.com/web/tools/chrome-devtools/javascript/).